Mtf Breast Enlargement

 Spironolactone Gender Affirming Care

 Spironolactone gender affirming care is a common component of feminization resources and tools for transgender women and transfeminine individuals seeking masculinization reduction and breast development alongside estrogen.
 As an anti-androgen, spironolactone is often used in combination with estrogen therapy to lower testosterone effects, reduce body and facial hair growth, and support overall feminization goals.
 This article explains how spironolactone works in gender affirming care, dosing considerations, interaction with estradiol, monitoring needs, and practical tips for integrating spiro HRT safely into a feminization plan.
+For additional guidance on hormone care, see our feminization care resources covering medication, voice, and hair.

 What spironolactone does in transgender care